3 Directed Acyclic Graphs

 Let’s begin with a simple DAG to illustrate a few basic ideas.
 I will expand on it to build slightly more complex ones later.

-\(D \rightarrow Y\) (the causal effect of education on earnings)
+(the causal effect of education on earnings) (backdoor path 1) (backdoor path 2) (backdoor path 3)

 But what is this collider?
 It’s an unusual term, one you may have never seen before, so let’s introduce it with another example.
 I’m going to show you what a collider is graphically using a simple DAG, because it’s an easy thing to see and a slightly more complicated phenomenon to explain.
 So let’s work with a new DAG.
 Pay careful attention to the directions of the arrows, which have changed.